Buddha Blue (PTC) : Tout ce que les parents doivent savoir sur ce cannabinoïde de synthèse dangereux

 Why Buddha Blue and PTC are so dangerous

 Synthetic cannabinoids can cause effects very different from natural cannabis.
-Their potency, duration of action, and toxicity vary greatly depending on the molecule, concentration, mode of consumption, and the person's health condition.
+Their potency, duration of action, and toxicity vary greatly depending on the molecule, concentration, method of consumption, and the person's health condition.

 Neurological and psychiatric risks